 "That's him!" said Albus excitedly.
 "That's my granddad!"

 "Try again," Scorpius urged.
-"Maybe it'll work for you if you ask nicely."
+"Maybe it'll work for you if you ask it nicely."

 Albus took a deep breath and pointed his wand at the parchment again.
 "I, Albus Severus Potter, do humbly beg the creators of the Marauder's Map to reveal their work to me."

-The writing that scrawled itself across the parchment this time was shaky, as if the invisible writer was not quite in control of his quill hand.
+The writing that scrawled itself across the parchment this time was unsteady, as if the invisible writer was not quite in control of his quill hand.

-Mr Wormtail assures the reader that he would come up with a clever response, but he's too busy laughing himself sick at the idea of a descendant of James Potter being named after Snivellus.
+Mr Wormtail assures the reader that he would come up with a clever reply, but he's too busy laughing himself sick at the idea of a descendant of his illustrious associate being named after Snivellus.

-Albus scowled at the words, cheeks growing hot.
+Albus scowled, cheeks growing hot.
 "Traitor," he muttered.